 This course is designed to teach adaptive responses of client groups.
 Students assess the community and its healthcare delivery systems.
 Research on community nursing and its application to selected groups of clients within the community is presented.
 Historical, legal, ethical, and economic issues affecting adult and gerontology nursing is discussed.
 Students will learn epidemiology, biostatistics and social structures within a community, including family structures.
 The role of a nurse in dealing with family crises, gerontology problems, childbearing, child-rearing families, and medical-surgical conditions are covered.
 The course includes a clinical component that involves assignment to community settings with preceptor supervision.
-Major areas of emphasis in this course include the context for community health nursing; community health nursing and its theoretical foundation; processes used in community nursing.
+Major areas of emphasis in this course include the context for community health nursing; community nursing.
 Forty-five (45) clinical hours are required in a clinical setting chosen by the student and approved by the Nursing Program Director.
 Didactic portions of this course may be available via distance education delivery methods.